 I think we can all agree that this is, at best, a dangerous way to think.

-Look, it’s really convenient to be an atheist, and to live in a peaceful, democratic society with freedom and law and justice and have the right to say that you think that humans decide on morality.
+Look, it’s really convenient to be an atheist, and to live in a peaceful, democratic society.
+When you have the freedom and the right to say that humans decide morality.
 However, it does not take a lot of deep thinking to realise how quickly the situation could get out of hand if this were actually true.